-You’ve studied the games of the masters who have preceded you and have planned your opening gambit, the procession of moves that will hopefully take you into a match-winning position.
-Due to your skills with modern automations, you’ve connected some of the chess pieces with delicate strings to implement your opening gambit with precision.
+You’ve studied the games of the chess masters before you and have planned your opening gambit, the sequence of moves that you hope will launch you into a match-winning position.
+You’ve even gone one step further.
+Due to your skills with modern automations, you’ve connected some of your chess pieces with delicate strings, pulleys and weights to implement your opening gambit with precision.

-Does this sound like the analogy of a modern OSS?
-It’s what I refer to as the chessboard analogy.
+Does this story sound like the analogy of a modern OSS?
+It’s what I refer to as The Chessboard Analogy.

-We see programs of work like ONAP, where millions of lines of code are being developed to re-write the rules of the game.
-I’m a big advocate of many of the principles of ONAP, but I’m still not sure that such a massive re-write is what’s needed.
+Now let’s change tack slightly and look at a modern example of size and sophistication.
+We see programs of work like ONAP, where millions of lines of code are being developed to standardise (perhaps re-write??) the rules of the game.
+I’m a big advocate of many of the principles of ONAP and hope it’s a roaring success.
+I’m just not sure that such a mammoth platform is what’s needed.

-It’s not so much in the components of our OSS as in the connections between them where things tend to go awry.
+It’s not so much in the components of our OSS, but in the connections between them where things tend to go awry.

 “The foundation of all brilliance is seeing connections when no one else does.”

-This article distills ONAP from its answers back to the core questions.
-What if instead of seeking an entirely-new architectural stack, we focused on solving the core questions and the chessboard problem – the problem of connections?
+This earlier post distills ONAP from its answers back to the core questions.
+What if instead of building a massive architectural stack, we focus on solving the core questions and the chessboard dilemma – the problem of minimising / removing connections and dependencies?

-But it probably also incorporates what ONAP calls, “real-time, policy-driven orchestration and automation,” to replace pre-defined processes.
-I wonder instead whether state-based transitions, being guided by intent/policy rules and feedback loops (ie learning systems) might hold the key.
-An evolving and learning solution that shares similarities with the electrical pathways in our brain, which strengthen the more they’re used and diminish if no longer used.
+But light-weight integration probably also incorporates what ONAP calls, “real-time, policy-driven orchestration and automation,” to replace pre-defined processes and rules.
+I wonder instead whether state-based transitions, being guided by intent/policy rules and feedback loops (ie learning systems) might hold the key?
+That requires an evolving / learning solution that shares similarities with the electrical pathways in our brain, which strengthen the more they’re used and diminish if no longer used.